12 Years & Up

 This class is designed for musicians of all instruments who have mastered the fundamentals of playing, and now want to explore the very different skill of playing in a band.
 If your student would like to take this class, please contact us to arrange a tryout.

 Learning an instrument?
 Want to be in a band?
-Grab your friends and come join Dan West (of our popular History Of Rock classes.)
+Grab your friends and come join Christian Nesmith (of our popular History of Rock classes.)
 This class is created for younger kids to have fun together while learning the art of band-hood.
 Do you play guitar?
 Learn the difference between your role as rhythm and lead.
 Play bass?
 Find out why you need to become very close friends with the drummers!
 Play piano?
 Keyboard is incredibly versatile in a band.
 Are you a singer?
-Dan helps you find you inner Rock God (or Goddess)!
+Christian helps you find you inner Rock God (or Goddess)!